 You can buy photography classes individually, in topic bundles, or an all-access subscription.
 If you plan to take advantage of more than a few classes, the Creator Pass is a good value, and you can be billed monthly or get a substantial discount if you prepay for an annual pass.

-There are plenty of courses suitable for anyone from beginner to professional.
+There are plenty of courses suitable for anyone from those just trying to get a handle learning photography basics to professional photographers.

 You can watch the classes online on your desktop through a web browser or with the mobile/tablet app (I often watch them on my phone at the gym).